Controversial ticket seller Viagogo snubs NZ court

 Viagogo: 'Our buyers are protected'

-The Herald has asked Viagogo for comment.
-The company has repeatedly declined to comment on individual customers' complaints, or various allegations made in the Commerce Commission's
+has asked Viagogo for comment.
+The company has repeatedly declined to comment on individual customers' complaints, or various allegations made in the Commerce Commission's statement of claim.

 Last week, it offered a general comment:

 "Sellers on Viagogo are only paid for their tickets after the buyer has successfully gained entry to the event.
-If there are any issues with the tickets - e.g. they send invalid tickets - they will not be paid.
+If there are any issues with the tickets - eg. they send invalid tickets - they will not be paid.
 These security measures ensure that fraudulent sellers do not operate on our marketplace and that our buyers are protected."

 Google refused to comment on Viagogo.
 A spokeswoman said it won't comment on individual advertisers, and that it will investigate a complaint about any advertiser.